SystemsApproach/book/e2e/tcp.rst

 protocol.
 As a result, QUIC actually rides on top of UDP.
 In other words, it is a transport protocol running on top of a transport protocol.
 This is not as uncommon as our focus on layering might suggest, as the next two subsections also illustrate.
+This choice was made in the interests of making QUIC deployable on the Internet as it exists, and has been quite successful.

 QUIC implements fast connection establishment with encryption and authentication in the first RTT.
 It provides a connection identifier